 My theme for this year has been “growth”—and for one month, I challenged myself to stick to a plant-based diet.
 This means focusing on foods primarily derived from plants, which includes not only vegetables and fruits, but also seeds, oils, nuts, whole grains, legumes, and beans.
+There are many types of protein powders, and people often overlook veggie protein options.
 Plant-based protein powders can help you hit your protein intake while sticking to your diet.

 If you have ever considered trying to go plant-based, you clearly aren’t alone.
 It’s becoming an increasingly popular option, and there are a ton of potential benefits that include weight loss, improved digestion, more energy, lower blood sugar levels, and clearer skin.